Is a self-priming pump good?

 How does a self-priming pump work?

-A self-priming pump works by creating a partial vacuum in the pump casing and suction line, which draws water or other liquid into the casing and expels air from the line.
+self-priming pump works by creating a partial vacuum in the pump casing and suction line, which draws water or other liquid into the casing and expels air from the line.
 The pump has a special chamber called a "priming chamber" or "self-priming chamber" that is filled with water or other fluid to create the initial vacuum needed to start the pumping process.

 Here is a step-by-step explanation of how a self-priming pump works: